- 09 Aug 2022

 TRAFFIC logs directly from a Palo Alto device and the Palo Alto Panorama system.
 Logs are sent with a typical Syslog header followed by a comma-separated list of fields.
 The fields order may change between versions of PAN OS.

 <14>1 2018-09-19T11:50:35-05:00 Panorama-1 - - - - 1,2018/09/19 11:50:35,000710000506,SYSTEM,general,0,2018/09/19 11:50:35,,general,,0,0,general,informational,"Deviating device: Prod--2, Serial: 007255000045717, Object: N/A, Metric: mp-cpu, Value: 34",1163103,0x0,0,0,0,0,,Panorama-1

 To get started, add a new Palo Alto Networks Input (TCP) in the

-Graylog has two different inputs, one is for PAN OS 8 and before, the second is for PAN OS 9.
+Graylog has two different inputs: one for PAN-OS 8 and before, and the second is for PAN-OS 9.
 At the time of writing both releases, 9.0 and 9.1 are supported by this input.

 The configuration for each message type is a CSV block that must include the

 |A positive integer value.|